cockroachdb/docs/CONTRIBUTING.md

 #### Feedback widget

-We show "Yes/No" feedback buttons at the bottom of every page by default.
-To remove these buttons from a page, set `feedback: false` in the page's front-matter.
+We show thumbs-up and thumbs-down feedback buttons after a page's TOC on the bottom-right portion of the docs window for every page by default.
+To remove these buttons from a page, set `feedback: false` in the page's front matter.

 #### Contributing options

 We show "Contribute" options in the top-right of every page by default.
-To remove these options from a page, set `contribute: false` in the page's front-matter.
+To remove these options from a page, set `contribute: false` in the page's front matter.

 ### Sidebar

-For each documented version of CockroachDB, a JSON file in the `_includes` directory defines the pages that appear in the docs sidebar.
-For example, the sidebar for CockroachDB v1.0 is defined by [`_includes/sidebar-data-v1.0.json`](https://github.com/cockroachdb/docs/blob/main/src/current/_includes/sidebar-data-v1.0.json).
+For each documented version of CockroachDB (`vXY.Z`), a JSON file in the `_includes` directory defines the pages that appear in the docs sidebar.
+For example, the sidebar for CockroachDB v23.1 is defined by [`_includes/sidebar-data-v23.1.json`](https://github.com/cockroachdb/docs/blob/main/src/current/_includes/sidebar-data-v23.1.json).

 If you're adding a page that you think should appear in the sidebar, please mention this in your pull request.